UPDATE 10/15/14: You can’t buy Graceland, but you can buy “Graceland West” at auction.

 The Palm Springs residence of Elvis Presley, that gained its moniker by The New York Times, is currently bank-owned.
 Any offer the owner receives in the next 10 days will become the starting bid, said Jeff Egan of Keller Williams Realty, who currently holds the listing.

 Presley bought the home in 1970.
 He loved the Palm Springs area but preferred to stay there during the hottest parts of the year — late summer and early fall — when there were smaller crowds.

 In 1973, Presley and his wife Priscilla divorced, and Presley began to turn the home into more of a “boys’ club,” said Eric G. Meeks, who previously listed the home for sale.

 “He had a big entourage,” explained Meeks.
 “Elvis added on a wing of about 2,000 square feet, a big, dance floor-style room called the ‘Jungle Room,’ off the pool, where they held all the parties.”

 Presley also added on another master suite.
 He didn’t want to stay in the same room that he and Priscilla shared, says Meeks.
 He also enclosed a 15-person hot tub to avoid paparazzi.

-The house measures 5,040 square feet with 5 bedrooms, 7 bathrooms, a wet bar, sauna and steam room.
+The house, currently priced by the lender at $2.59 million, measures 5,040 square feet with 5 bedrooms, 7 bathrooms, a wet bar, sauna and steam room.
 Many of the fixtures, decor and appliances are original — which could be part of the home’s appeal, says Meeks.

 “If someone wanted an original piece of Palm Springs architecture [and] a piece of Elvis memorabilia, this would be it,” he said.